Our Little Ferns

 During classes for this age group, your teachers will encourage self motivated learning, letting the little ones take the lead and show you where they want to explore first.
 There’s no forced expectations of participation in any activity.
 Likewise, if your little one wants to spend 20 minutes on one activity, that’s really ok.
 Giving them the time and patience to really master a skill is a great confidence building activity.
 Just let your teacher know that they’ve not had chance to participate in all the stations and they’ll do their best to make sure it’s included at a later date.

-At The Fern Club for our little ones, you’ll experience motor skill play, sensory activities, brain games and STEAM+M inspired skills.
-All of the skills are focused around STEAM+M so although it may look like fun activities to your little one, there’s a carefully thought out curriculum behind it.
+At The Fern Club for our little ones, you’ll experience motor skill play, sensory activities, brain games and natural skills; there’s a carefully thought out curriculum behind it.
 Each skill and activity is of benefit to you and your little one in some way.
 Whether it be as simple as “play” or something more complex involving basic maths skills each are as beneficial as each other.

 The most asked question for us is “how do I get my 18 month old to participate in the class?”

 This all comes down to the way we teach and your engagement as the parent.
-We always teach to the positive.
-This youngest age group are people pleasers by nature; they love your attention and want your approval.
+Letting their little inquisitive natures explore, following their lead and taking a step back to see what takes their attention.
 As teachers we love encouraging them, using language which promotes their energy and directs the chaos all the while giving them opportunity to let loose and figure it out by themselves.
 A balancing act to put it simply; between your engagement as the parent and our teaching.
-One without the other and the chaos will follow.
+One without the other and the chaos will follow